brigadecore/brigade/brig/README.md

 ## Building Brig

-To build Brig, clone the [Brigade repository](https://github.com/Azure/brigade) and then run `make bootstrap build-client`.
+To build Brig, clone the [Brigade repository](https://github.com/Azure/brigade) and then run `make bootstrap brig`.

 ## How Brig Works